deciduously/markov/post.md

 ### On Your Marks

-If you're just here for the Markov Chain algorithm and not the Rust, skip down to the **Markov** section.
+If you're just here for the Markov Chain algorithm and not the Rust, skip down to the **Markov!** section.

 This project requires stable [Rust](https://rustup.rs/).
 Go there to get it if you need, and then spin up a project: